figaw/freestyle-to-pipeline-jenkins/README.md

 ### Slides

-The slides from the presentation is available in handout format, TBD.
+The slides from the presentation is available in handout format
+    in the file `from-freestyle-jobs-to-pipeline-with-jobdsl.pdf`

 ### Video